 London to Cotswolds

 Cotswolds is a charming old world town located about 100 miles from London.
-Over half a century back it was declared an Area of Outstanding Natural Beauty (AONB) putting it on the tourist map, making it famous day trip destination from London.
-Book London to Cotswolds day trips for a relaxing, picturesque day..
+Over half a century back it was declared an Area of Outstanding Natural Beauty (AONB) putting it on the tourist map, making London to Cotswolds a must-visit.
+Book London to Cotswolds day trips for a relaxing, picturesque day.

 London to Bath